Johncci/battleship-wars/README.md

 ## <u>**Gameplay**</u> ##

-Battleship down is an enjoyable game of chance.
+Battleship wars is an enjoyable game of chance.
 In my version of the game, The player picks a grid size between 5 and 26 squared and then the ships are automatically spread scross the grid.
-The larger the grid the harder the game. the largest grids are near impossible to beat.
+The larger the grid the harder the game with the largest grids being near impossible to beat.
 For this reason you will receive a count at the end of how many battleships you hit so you can keep score of your best efforts on different sized grids.
 The aim of the game is to correctly guess a row and a column to find the battleship.
 The hits are denotated by and 'X' and the misses by a '-'.
-You get 20 attemps to guess the battleship location and when your turns are used up the game is over unless you have correctly found all ten battleships.
+You get 23 attempts to guess the battleship location and when your turns are used up the game is over unless you have correctly found all ten battleships.

 ## <u>**User experience**</u> ##

 **User goals**
  * As a user I want to enjoy the game and have fun.
- * As a user I want the game to have difficulty levels that I can set at the start.
+ * As a user I want the game to have varying difficulty levels.

 **Project goals**
  * As the game developer I want the user to enjoy the game.
+The ideal game size in order to beat this game are the lowest grid sizes however I decided to let the grid sizes go up to the length of the alphabet for any user interested in taking on near impossible games to see what they can score in these games.
  * As the game developer I want the user to want to return to the game.
  * As the game developer I want the game to function with no bugs.

 **User stories**
  * As a user I want to be able to understand the rules of the game.
  * As a user I want to be able to view my score.
- * As a user I want to clearly understand when I have won and when i have lost the game.
+ * As a user I want to clearly understand when I have won and when I have lost the game.
  * As a user I want to be able to play the game again.